Chart Color Schemes

 An assessment of population growth drivers in McCracken reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, McCracken's population is estimated at around 2,334 as of Nov 2025.
-This reflects an increase of 258 people (12.4%) since the 2021 Census, which reported a population of 2,076 people.
-The change is inferred from the resident population of 2,242 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,028 persons per square kilometer.
-McCracken's 12.4% growth since the 2021 census exceeded the non-metro area (6.8%) and the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 86.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, McCracken's population is estimated at around 2,393 as of Nov 2025.
+This reflects an increase of 317 people (15.3%) since the 2021 Census, which reported a population of 2,076 people.
+The change is inferred from the resident population of 2,237 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,054 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+McCracken's 15.3% growth since the 2021 census exceeded the non-metro area (7.3%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 86.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth of regional areas across the nation is projected for McCracken, with the suburb expected to increase by 300 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.7% in total over the 17 years.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above median population growth of regional areas across the nation is projected, with the McCracken statistical area (Lv2) expected to increase by 300 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 6.0% over the 17 years.

 Frequently Asked Questions - Population